When you begin looking at the sources for Halloween, you’re inevitably drawn to Samhain. But the waters of history are truly murky here.

 Except those who used this date to explore the supernatural, and as any student of horror films can tell you, the witches, warlocks and magicians were the ones you had to fear most.

-So how did we lose the fear of this holy night, when we commune with the dead, demons cross over the veil, when witches of a dark ilk spread their evil like a cloak of darkness upon the land, when the very pumpkins grin back at us from their viny patch?
+How did we lose the fear of this holy night, when we commune with the dead, demons cross over the veil, when witches of a dark ilk spread their evil like a cloak of darkness upon the land, when the very pumpkins grin back at us from their viny patch?
 How did we lose it all in a rush of good cheer?

 Pagans in ancient times tended to have beliefs which today seem quite savage.
 Neopaganism strips away the savagery, and when you strip the savage Earth heart from the breast of paganism, are you left with the same thing you started with?
 Or did you lose something of great value along the way?

 I’m not advocating the return of human sacrifice.
 But when one of the essential elements of a neolithic feast was the pig, how can you claim authenticity and continuity with a vegan menu?
+Where’s the sacrifice in that?

 Where did Halloween come from?